 ISIT 350 Digital Information Analysis and Recovery • 5 Cr.

 Introduces students to computer forensics, both its fundamentals and best practices for incident response.
 Includes the legal aspects of computer forensics, as well as its relationship to the Information Technology field.
 Hands-on projects will give students the tools and techniques to perform a full computer forensic investigation.
-Prerequisite: Admission to either the Systems Administration or Information Security concentration of the ISIT program, or permission of the instructor.
+Prerequisite: Admission to the Cyber Security and Systems Administration concentration of the BAS IST program, or permission of the instructor.

 After completing this class, students should be able to: